-You see you will burn away valuable metabolically active muscle and fat.
+You see you will burn away valuable metabolically active muscle, and also fat.
 This means you are basically shrinking yourself and will look the same or worse as you do now, just smaller.

 This means not only will you be more likely to gain the weight back, but you will also have a hell of a lot harder time losing it next time.
 Hence, the term yo-yo dieting.

 Here are a few tips from The National Weight Control Registry.
 This is a self-reported database of people who have lost at least 30 pounds and have kept it off for a year or more.
 They’ve highlighted some of the most common methods their participants used to lose weight and keep it off.

 Eat breakfast every day – A majority of their participants eat breakfast every day.
 Eating breakfast can be very beneficial because it kick-starts your metabolism for the day, but it can also keep your body satiated (appetite satisfied) during the morning.

 Eating more calories in the morning at breakfast may seem counterintuitive, but a well rounded and hearty breakfast with plenty of protein and nutrients can still have fewer calories than the burger and fries you’ll have for lunch if you skip breakfast.